Nitroguanidine

-Nitroguanidine - sometimes abbreviated NQ or NGu - is a colorless, crystalline solid that decomposes at 254 °C, without melting.
+Nitroguanidine - sometimes abbreviated NQ or NGu - is a colorless, crystalline solid that decomposes at 239 C, without melting.
 Nitroguanidine is an extremely insensitive but powerful high explosive.
-Wetting it with > 20 wt.-% water effects desensitization from HD 1.1 down to HD 4.1 (flammable solid).

-Nitroguanidine is used as an energetic material, i.e., propellant or high explosive, precursor for insecticides, and for other purposes.
+Nitroguanidine is used as an energetic material (propellant or high explosive), a precursor for insecticides, and for other purposes.

 Manufacture

 Nitroguanidine is produced worldwide on a large scale starting with the reaction of dicyandiamide (DCD) with ammonium nitrate to afford the salt guanidinium nitrate, which is then nitrated by treatment with concentrated sulfuric acid at low temperature.